msreyad/jokesAPI/README.md

-you need to install TestNG in Eclipse if not install yet https://www.ecanarys.com/Blogs/ArticleID/169/How-to-Install-TestNG-framework-Step-by-Step-installation-process then navigate to jokesAPI directory and run as:  TestNG test
+you need to install TestNG in Eclipse if not install yet https://www.ecanarys.com/Blogs/ArticleID/169/How-to-Install-TestNG-framework-Step-by-Step-installation-process then
+* navigate to JokesTests class under scr/jokesAPI and run as:  TestNG test